 Sautéed asparagus gets all dressed up with some golden brown, crunchy garlic breadcrumbs!
 A delicious and easy vegetable side dish.

 Five ingredients are all you need for this sautéed asparagus recipe.
-That’s one of the reasons this side dish appears on our table regularly during asparagus season.
+That’s one of the reasons this side dish recipe appears on our table regularly during asparagus season.
+Well, that and the quick prep time, crunchy texture and punch of garlic.

 And while the taste of this springtime vegetable is fantastic with just a little olive oil, salt and pepper, there’s just something about garlicky breadcrumbs that turns this into a veggie side dish that you won’t be able to stop eating.